Sabu (wrestler): Various feuds (1995–1997)

-On November 18, 1995, Sabu returned to ECW at November to Remember, defeating Hack Meyers in his first match in the promotion in eight months.
+On November 18, 1995, Sabu returned to ECW at November to Remember, defeating Hack Meyers in his first match in the promotion in eight months, to a positive reception from the same fans who had chanted against him following his abrupt departure earlier that year.
 He would embark on a winning streak against the likes of Cactus Jack at Holiday Hell on December 29, Stevie Richards at House Party on January 5, and Mr. Hughes at Big Apple Blizzard Blast on February 3.
 He faced 2 Cold Scorpio for the World Television Championship at CyberSlam on February 17, Just Another Night on February 23, and Big Ass Extreme Bash on March 8, but the matches ended in twenty-minute time limit draws.

 Sabu defeated Rob Van Dam on April 20 at Hostile City Showdown.
 Van Dam refused to shake hands with him after the match, leading to a respect match at A Matter of Respect on May 11, which Sabu lost.
 He was forced to shake hands with Van Dam, who refused by saying "not only do I not respect you, you're a piece of shit".
 Sabu defeated Van Dam at Hardcore Heaven on June 22, in a stretcher match at The Doctor Is In on August 3, and at Unlucky Lottery on September 13, after which Sabu finally earned Van Dam's respect.
 Van Dam was about to shake Sabu's hand until they were both attacked by The Can-Am Express.
 Their match against the Can-Am Express on September 14 at When Worlds Collide ended in a thirty-minute time limit draw, but they defeated them in a rematch at High Incident on October 26.
-Sabu and Van Dam failed to win the ECW Tag Team Championship from The Eliminators in a Tables and Ladders match on February 21, 1997 at CyberSlam.
+Sabu and Van Dam failed to win the ECW Tag Team Championship from The Eliminators in a Tables and Ladders match on February 21, 1997 at CyberSlam; this bout was later cited by WWE as a direct precursor to the modern tables, ladders, and chairs match concept.
 At this time, Sabu's former tag team partner Tazmaniac (who had shortened his name to "Taz") began to publicly challenge Sabu at every given opportunity, but got no response.
 After a year of call-outs and insults from Taz, Paul Heyman revealed that he had asked Sabu, as a friend, to ignore Taz's challenge.
 This culminated in a match on April 13 at ECW's first pay-per-view, Barely Legal, which Taz won.
 Following the match, Taz's manager Bill Alfonso turned on him and sided with Sabu and Van Dam.
 This resulted in a double turn as Taz became a fan favorite while Sabu turned heel; he defeated Taz in a rematch on June 6 at Wrestlepalooza.